Ernest Goes to Jail: Plot

 In prison, Ernest is taken to be executed via the electric chair.
 Having given up on escaping and trying to convince the warden of his identity, Ernest makes a final speech and is electrocuted.
-The massive voltage puts him in a kind of trance and he becomes magnetized again only this time he can zap bolts of electricity from his fingers.
+The massive voltage puts him in a kind of trance and he becomes magnetized again — only this time, he can zap bolts of electricity from his fingers.
 He uses this power to comically subdue the guards and blast a hole in the main gate.
 Rubin attempts to stop him but Lyle, speaking up for the first time, steps in and knocks him out.
 He tells Ernest to flee so he can stop Nash and save his friends.
-He also rejects Ernest’s request to come with him, saying his place is in the prison but that he will miss him.
-Ernest escapes and after a changing out of his prison uniform, races to the bank with his dog, Rimshot.
+He also rejects Ernest's request to come with him, saying his place is in the prison but that he will miss him.
+Ernest escapes, and after changing out of his prison uniform, races to the bank with his dog, Rimshot.

-Nash has set up an explosive and handcuffed Chuck to the vault.
-Charlotte arrives, after an earlier encounter with Nash at Ernest’s home that went bad, and is taken hostage as well.
-Just as Ernest arrives so do the prison officials.
+Nash has set up a bomb and handcuffed Chuck to the vault.
+Charlotte arrives, after an earlier encounter with Nash at Ernest's home that went bad, and is taken hostage as well.
+Just as Ernest arrives, so do the prison officials.
 Bobby appears and almost gains the upper hand over Nash but fails.
 An electrified security cage that Chuck and Bobby installed also fails as Ernest and Nash fight.
-Nash throws Ernest against the cage and is electrocuted again.
-This time his body is electromagnetically polarized allowing him to levitate erratically.
+Nash throws Ernest against the cage and is electrocuted yet again.
+This time, his body is electromagnetically polarized allowing him to levitate erratically.
 Ernest uses the floor polisher against Nash, dragging him up along the ceiling, resulting in him being dropped out cold.

-With seconds left on the explosive timer, Ernest heroically grabs it and flies up and out of the bank to a safe distance but it explodes in the night sky.
-Everyone is devastated that Ernest may have been killed but Nash recovers and holds the group at gunpoint.
-Before he can use Charlotte as a hostage, Ernest’s charred body lands on Nash.
-He poignantly claims: “I came.
-I saw.
-I got blowed up.” before fainting.
+With seconds left on the bomb's timer, Ernest heroically grabs it and flies up and out of the bank to a safe distance, but it explodes in the night sky.
+Chuck and Bobby are devastated that Ernest may have been killed but Nash recovers and holds the group at gunpoint.
+Before he can use Charlotte as a hostage again, Ernest's charred body lands on Nash and knocks him out again.
+Charred but alive, Ernest is hailed as a hero, while Nash is arrested.